Varicose Veins Home Remedies: Causes, Symptoms And Prevention

 • Constipation and heavy lifting.

-• Prolonged inactivity or standing.
+• Prolonged inactivity or jobs that require prolong standing.

 • Aging process makes the skin less elastic and therefore cannot support veins.